Angiolino Frigoni: Netherlands women's

 From 2001 to 2004, Frigoni coached of the Netherlands women's national team.

 Return to club volleyball

 Frigoni returned to Italy and coached Asystel Novara from 2004 to 2005.
 In 2007, Frigoni went to Russia to coach Ural Ufa.
 He also coached the Azeri team Rabita Baku and was the losing finalist of the 2012–13 CEV Women's Champions League.

 Egypt men's

 Frigoni became coach of Egypt men's national team and guided them in winning the 2015 Men's African Volleyball Championship.
 He was injured in August 2015 and was replaced by Flavio Gulinelli in November.

 Italy U21

 Frigoni was coach for the Italy U21 which won the 2021 FIVB Volleyball Men's U21 World Championship.

 Philippine men's

 The Philippines men's national team assigned Frigoni as their head coach in mid-2024.
 In his first tournament, the leg 2 of the 2024 SEA Men's V.League, the Philippines finished as bronze medallists.

+Frigoni led the team to a 19th place finish in the 32-team 2025 FIVB Men's Volleyball World Championship which was helped by a win against Egypt.
+The Philippines also won a brozne medal in the 2025 SEA Games in Thailand.

+His performance led to the national federation to extend his contract which is currently set to last until July 2026.